 Stay well and check out Facebook when you can - some of our MLSA players are doing some really cool virtual soccer!

 Send us any pix or videos you have of quarantine soccer.
 We love that you’re staying active and safe!

 Chris Frenie, President

-Should there be further changes to this status, we will notify our members immediately.
-Updates will also be posted on the PA West Soccer website as they become available.
+Should there be further changes to this status we will notify our membership immediately.
+Updates will also be posted on the PA West Soccer web site as they become available.

 Please remember, Coronavirus (Covid-19) is spread through respiratory droplets or from surfaces upon which droplets have landed and subsequent touching of the face.

 There is currently no vaccine to prevent the Coronavirus (Covid-19).
 The best way to prevent illness is to avoid being exposed.
 Everyday preventive actions should be taken: